Juan José Torres: Presidency

 Though most military leaders throughout Latin American history have been associated with right-wing politics, Torres - like his contemporaries Juan Velasco in Peru and Omar Torrijos in Panama - was decidedly left wing.
 He was known as a man of the people and was popular in some sectors of the Bolivian society.
 His mestizo and even native-Andean features enhanced his standing with the poorer sectors of society.
 Despite Torres' best intentions, his marked leftward drift did not stabilize the country.
 He called an Asamblea del Pueblo, or People's Assembly, in which representatives of specific "proletarian" sectors of society were represented (miners, unionized teachers, students, peasants).
 The Assembly was imbued with all the powers of a working parliament, even though opponents of the government tended to call it a gathering of "virtual soviets".
 Torres also allowed the legendary (and Trotskyst-oriented) labor leader, Juan Lechín, to resume his post as head of the Central Obrera Boliviana/Bolivian Workers' Union (COB) and to operate without a single restraint.
 To his surprise, Lechín proceeded to cripple the government with strikes.

 In his first speech as Head of State, he specified the direction of his government: "We will promote the alliance of the armed forces with the people and build nationality on four pillars: workers, academics, peasants and the military.
 We will not separate the people from their armed arm and impose a nationalist-revolutionary government that will not surrender, will defend natural resources, if necessary at the cost of its own life."
-It establishes a People's Assembly, similar to a soviet, which meets in Parliament; expropriates the sugar industry; begins negotiations with the Chilean government of Salvador Allende in order to obtain Bolivian access to the sea; amnesty for former rebels who were not murdered after their capture (including Régis Debray); increase the university budget and call for the closure of the United States Strategic Communications Centre (known as Guantanamito).
+It established a People's Assembly, similar to a soviet, which met in Parliament; expropriated the sugar industry; began negotiations with the Chilean government of Salvador Allende in order to obtain Bolivian access to the sea; granted an amnesty for those former rebels who had not been murdered after their capture (including Régis Debray); increased the university budget and called for the closure of the United States Strategic Communications Centre (known as Guantanamito).

 In 1970, Torres attended a conference of the Non-Aligned Movement, a first for a Bolivian leader.

-He nationalized the some American-owned and ordered the US Peace Corps out of the country.
+He nationalized some American-owned property, such as the Matilde zinc mine, and ordered the US Peace Corps out of the country.

 His government was quickly subjected to external pressure.
 US Ambassador Ernest V. Siracusa (who participated in the coup d'état against Jacobo Arbenz in Guatemala in 1954, then was expelled from Peru in 1968, accused of being a CIA man) ordered him to change his policy, threatening him with financial blockage.
 The World Bank and the Inter-American Development Bank refused to grant Bolivia the loans necessary to pursue industrial development work.
 But his government was not stable, because it was supported only by a minority of the army and the country's middle class.
 The wealthy classes, part of the army, the right wing of the MNR and the Phalangist party plotted against him.
 When he cut military spending to finance education, this increased resentment within the army.